-I Have Been Charged With a Felony - What is a Preliminary Hearing?
+I Have Been Charged With a Felony - What is a Preliminary Hearing in New Mexico?

 In fulfilling its constitutional role, a preliminary hearing “operates as a screening device to prevent hasty and unwise prosecutions and to save an innocent accused from the humiliation and anxiety of a public prosecution.”
 State ex.
 Rel.
 Whitehead v.
 Vescovi-Dial, 1997-NMCA-126, ¶6.
 124 N.M.
 375, 950 P.2d 818.